 To be eligible for funding:

-- Proposed infrastructure projects must contribute to the future economic growth of the region, support the Government’s Growth State agenda, improve local infrastructure, facilities for businesses and community organisations to enable them to grow in the future or include upgrades to key community facilities.
+- Proposed infrastructure projects must contribute to the future economic growth of the region; or support the Government’s Growth State agenda; or improve local infrastructure facilities for businesses and community organisations to enable them to grow in the future; or upgrade key community facilities.

 Eligible infrastructure projects may include construction or major renewal, replacement or upgrades to community facilities including improved road access, energy, water and storm water infrastructure, tourism facilities, arts and cultural facilities (performance spaces, museums and galleries), the construction of affordable housing that supports attracting key workers, community centres (civic centres, libraries, lifelong learning facilities), early childhood and family support facilities (child care and preschool), education facilities, health facilities (community aged care, rehabilitation, primary care, private, diagnostics and screening), or sport and recreation (indoor and outdoor spaces and facilities including gyms, swimming pools, park infrastructure and walking and cycling paths).

 - Proposed infrastructure projects must not be in the council’s 2020-21 budget with the exception of projects provisioned in the 2020-21 budget but where commencement is subject to the council sourcing additional funding.
 The contingent nature of the project needs to be clearly identified in council’s published budget.
 While projects funded during 2020-21 are ineligible, further stages of a development could be eligible where the council can demonstrate that the commencement of that stage is contingent on additional funding.